Cortopassi Family Foundation

 How to Apply

 This foundation does not have a public application process.
-The Cortopassi Family Foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
-Grants are awarded at the discretion of the trustees based on their strategic priorities and existing relationships with organizations in San Joaquin and Stanislaus Counties.
+The Cortopassi Family Foundation only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.
+Grants are awarded at the discretion of the trustees based on their strategic priorities and existing relationships with organisations in San Joaquin and Stanislaus Counties.

 • The trustees' existing knowledge of community needs